herfemp/Thingy2.0/README.md

 It can do one thing and one thing only.
 BDM-flash Trionic _EXTREMELY_ fast.

-Take a look in bdmdrivers.
+Take a look in bdmdrivers/driverhost.
 Subtract 25 percent or more from those times and you know how fast this, whetever it is, is.

 Dump of T5.5 in < 1,5 S.